-3.13.
+3.14.
 Services

-- 3.13.1.
-It is fundamental to tree protection that infrastructure design is sensitively approached, as trenching close to trees may damage roots and affect tree health and stability.
+- 3.14.1.
+It is fundamental to tree protection that infrastructure design is sensitively approached, as trenching close to trees may damage roots and affect tree health and stability. - 3.14.2.
 Details of services have not been provided at the time of writing.
-The Tree Protection Plan, showing the constraints posed by retained trees will be passed to the infrastructure engineers to inform their design, ensuring that all services avoid areas of potential conflict.
+The Tree Protection Plan, showing the constraints posed by retained trees will be passed to the infrastructure engineers to inform their design, ensuring that all services avoid areas of potential conflict. - 3.14.3.
 As per BS5837:2012 Figure 1, once further details become available as part of the detailed/technical design for the site, the TPP and AMS will be revised to incorporate these details for services for inclusion in the Tender documentation.

-3.14.
+3.15.
 Levels and Landscaping

-- 3.14.1.
+- 3.15.1.
 Full details of any changes in ground levels on site remain to be finalised.
 Any alterations to levels close to trees may damage roots and affect tree health and stability.
 Unless no-dig methodology is proposed for installation of surfaces within RPAs the original levels in these areas must be noted, retained, and integrated into the engineering design of the site.
-Landscaping operations within the RPAs of retained trees must be carried out in a sensitive manner and be subject to a detailed method statement and arboricultural supervision. - 3.14.2.
-A SuDS Pond is proposed to the west of T43.
+Landscaping operations within the RPAs of retained trees must be carried out in a sensitive manner and be subject to a detailed method statement and arboricultural supervision. - 3.15.2.
+A SUDs basin is proposed to the west of T43.
 Works will necessitate excavation within a section of the RPA, in addition to the construction of raised banking to achieve the required levels.
-In affected areas, only high-quality topsoil shall be used.
-Due to the overall quality of the tree with its category 'C' designation, the spread of Ash Dieback Disease within the area, and the anticipated minor amount of excavations required within the RPA these works are deemed justifiable.
+In affected areas, only high-quality topsoil shall be used to raise levels, and a sensitive excavation will be required for lowering of levels. - 3.15.3.
+Due to the overall quality of the tree with its category 'C' designation, the spread of Ash Dieback Disease within the area, and the anticipated minor amount of excavations required within the RPA of T43, these works are deemed justifiable.

-3.15.
+3.16.
 Boundaries

-- 3.15.1.
+- 3.16.1.
 All plot boundaries will need to be designed, positioned and installed to avoid damage to retained trees.
 When within RPAs, this will include hand excavation of all post holes, and the lining of any post holes with a non-porous membrane to stop leachates from the concrete damaging tree roots.

-3.16.
+3.17.
 Supervision & monitoring

-- 3.16.1.
+- 3.17.1.
 The development process should be subject to arboricultural supervision and monitoring, especially areas where incursion into the RPA of retained trees is required.
 Therefore, supervision is recommended during the installation of all special details, such as no-dig surfaces and sensitive excavations.